 What Types Of Trees In Michigan Do Beetles Infest?

-Michigan is known for its variety of indigenous trees.
+There are many types of trees in Michigan, but the state is known for its variety of indigenous trees.
 They add beauty to the environment and serve as a source of our ecosystem.
 One species that stands out amongst the rest is the maple tree.

 Among the various species of maple trees that are native to Michigan, the Sugar Maple tree clearly stands out.
 The beauty of the sugar maple entices you to want to plant one in your yard.
 It adds beauty instantly.
 But what exactly do you need to know before planting a sugar maple?